Refined enumerations of alternating sign triangles: Preliminaries

 \subsection{Alternating sign triangles}

-Alternating sign triangles were recently introduced by Ayyer, Behrend and Fischer \cite{AST} and are the newest member in a family of combinatorial objects with the same enumeration formula.
+Alternating sign triangles were recently introduced by Ayyer, Behrend and Fischer \cite{AyyerBehrendFischer1611.03823}, and are the latest addition to a family of combinatorial objects with the same enumeration formula.

-\begin{defi} An \emph{alternating sign triangle (AST)} of order $n$ is a configuration of $n$ centred rows where the $i$-th row, counted from the bottom, has $2i-1$ elements.
-The entries are $-1,0$ or $1$ such that in all rows and columns the non-zero elements are alternating, all row-sums are $1$ and in every column the first non-zero entry from top is positive. \end{defi}
+\begin{defi} An \emph{alternating sign triangle (AST)} of order $n$ is a configuration of $n$ centred rows such that the $i$-th row, counted from the bottom, has $2i-1$ elements.
+The entries are $-1$, $0$, or $1$ such that in all rows and columns the non-zero elements are alternating, all row sums are $1$ and in every column the first non-zero entry from the top is positive. \end{defi}

 The following is an example of an AST of order $6$